Cryptococcosis

 • People may have no symptoms or may have headache and confusion, a cough and an achy chest, or a rash, depending on where the infection is.

-• The diagnosis is based on culture and examination of tissue and fluid samples.
+• The diagnosis is based on culture and examination of tissue, blood, and fluid samples.

 The fungus tends to infect people who have a weakened immune system, including those with the following:

-However, cryptococcosis caused by Cryptococcus gattii can also develop in people with a normal immune system.
-It is also more likely to occur in people who have other lung disorders, are 50 years old or older, or smoke tobacco.
+However, cryptococcosis caused by Cryptococcus gattii can also develop in people with a healthy immune system.

 Symptoms of Cryptococcosis